microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 Step 6: Azure function returns the results to end user.
 ### Azure services deployment

-## Task 1: Configure Azure Function App
+## Task 1: Deploy Azure OpenAI Model and Configure Azure Function App.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.